Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 Load a pre-trained MediaPipe Lite pose detection model to detect 33 human body keypoints.
 model_path: Specifies the path to the model file.
-base_options: Sets the model file path using MediaPipe’s base options.
+base_options: Sets the model file path using MediaPipe's base options.
 options: Configures the pose detector, including whether to output a segmentation mask.
 detector: Instantiates the pose detection object.